faye-donnelley/talk-time-analytics/README.md

 response.
 This app aims to demonstrate how to use Deepgram API to compute talk time per speaker.
 We then display the calculated talk time in a pie chart.

-Glitch comes with an online editor, so you'll have all the necessary tools to explore your own app instance.

 If you launch Glitch directly from a link in Deepgram Console, Deepgram creates and impliments a temporary API key for you named 'talk-time-demo'.
 This key will expire 8 hours after creation.
 If you need to make immediate changes to an app's access to your Deepgram account, you can do so my managing your Deepgram API keys in the Deepgram Console under Settings > API Keys

 Actions taken in Glitch are subject to [Glitch’s Terms of Service and Privacy Policy](https://glitch.com/legal) and are not covered by any Deepgram agreements.